Three of Cups Tarot Card Meaning

 Reversed, the Three of Cups warns you’re isolating yourself when you most need community.
 Perhaps you’re ashamed of your shadow or afraid to burden others.
 Healing requires safe connection.
 Reach out and let people in.
 Your vulnerability will help you navigate change instead of staying stuck.

-Three of Cups: Growth and Expansion
+Three of Cups: Growth and Expression

 Three of Cups: Emotional Depth and Relationships